-It took Robert Koch 2.7.1 attempts before he succeeded in indentifying the agent of tuberculosis.
+It took Robert Koch 271 attempts before he succeeded in indentifying the agent of tuberculosis.

-He began to be interested in bacteria as a country doctor in Silesia, and it was during the time spent in the provinces that his brilliant researches on the anthrax bacillus brought him to the notice of his contemporaries, the scientists Cohn and Cohnheim.
+He began to be interested in bacteria as a country doctor in Silesia, and it was during the time spent in the provinces that his brilliant researches on the anthrax bacillus brought him to the notice of his contemporaries, the scientists Cohn and Cohnheim. penetrate the bacillus.